Is an Energy Performance Certificate (EPC) important for selling my home?

 - An energy performance certificate (an EPC) is a standardised document which ranks properties in terms of energy efficiency, and which home sellers have to provide to potential buyers.

 - EPCs include information about the property’s energy use and costs as well as recommendations about how to make it more efficient and cheaper to run.
 Properties are ranked from A to G, A being the most energy efficient

 - As of April 2018 any property with a rating of F or G will banned from being let to tenants.

 - Sellers in Scotland have to provide a more extensive “home report”, which includes an EPC, as well as a survey and a property questionnaire

 - EPCs are not required for listed buildings.
 This is because improvements such as installing double glazing are often prohibited on these types of buildings because they require structural changes

 - If you are not exempt, you need to have at least applied for an EPC by the time you put your home on the market.
 So get in early to make sure a missing EPC doesn’t slow you down

 I was given an EPC when I bought the property – is it still valid?

-- Yes, EPCs were introduced in 2007 and they are valid for ten years.
-So hold on to it – you won’t need a new one until at least 2017
+- Most probably, yes.
+EPCs were introduced in 2007 and they are valid for ten years.

 How do I find an EPC surveyor and how much will an EPC cost?